RosettaCommons/demos/tutorials/install_build/install_build.md

 Now you can build Rosetta using this general command line (make sure you are in the source folder)

 ```
-> ./scons.py -j <number_of_processors_to_use> mode=release bin
+> ./scons.py -j <number_of_cores_to_use> mode=release bin
 ```

-`-j` is indicating how many processors you want to use.
+`-j` is indicating how many cores you want to use.
 This number depends on your computer.
-For example the command below uses 20 processors to build:
+For example the command below uses 20 cores to build:

 ```
 > ./scons.py -j 20 mode=release bin
 ```

-Expect a long time for the compilation to finish, several hours on one processor.
+Expect a long time for the compilation to finish, several hours on one core.

 Now look at your source folder.
 There are several new folders in it, including bin.
 You can now run Rosetta!